Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - The hairline to temple transition point is scarred and deformed

-- The hair in the front points backwards instead of forward.
+- The hair in the front points backward instead of forward.

 - As the hair loss progresses and odd baldness pattern is created